-- ▶ Review your academic plan with an advisor. - ► Take advantage of SophoMORE Week activities in the fall. - ► If you didn't do so in your first year, declare a major(s).
-Consider the possibility of a minor(s). - ▶ Speak with family friends and professionals about their careers.
-Spend a day on the job with a professional. - ▶ Explore leadership opportunities in campus organizations. - ► Attend Hart Career Center seminars and workshops on topics such as resume writing, interviewing strategies and internships. - ▶ Participate in the Practice Interview Program to develop essential interviewing skills; check out Big Interview, the Career Center's online practice tool. - ► Meet with a Hart Career Center staff member to develop a resume.
-Update your on-line profile through Titan CareerLink. - ► Seek an internship that affords you professional work experience, personal contacts and potential for future employment.
-Attend the IWU Internship Fair on September 28. - ► Continue to develop knowledge or skills that are in demand in your field of interest (e.g. computer, writing, foreign language). - ▶ Explore study abroad opportunities; www.iwu.edu/studyabroad.
+- ▶ Review your academic plan with an advisor. - If you didn't do so in your first year, declare a major(s).
+Consider the possibility of a minor(s). - ► Speak with family friends and professionals about their careers.
+Spend a day on the job with a professional. - ► Explore leadership opportunities in campus organizations. - Attend Hart Career Center seminars and workshops on topics such as resume writing, interviewing strategies and internships. - Participate in the Practice Interview Program to develop essential interviewing skills; check out Big Interview, the Career Center's online practice tool. - ► Meet with a Hart Career Center staff member to develop a resume.
+Update your on-line profile through Titan CareerLink. - Seek an internship that affords you professional work experience, personal contacts and potential for future employment.
+Attend the IWU Internship Fair on September 26. - Continue to develop knowledge or skills that are in demand in your field of interest (e.g. computer, writing, foreign language). - ► Explore study abroad opportunities; www.iwu.edu/studyabroad.